Nxver-GitHub/Roommate-Finder-GDG/README.md

-# Roommate Finder App
+# slugspace - Roommate Finder App

 ## Project Overview
-This Roommate Finder app helps users connect with potential roommates by providing a platform to create profiles, discover matches, search with filters, and communicate with each other.
+UCSC's roommate finder app, slugspace helps users connect with potential roommates by providing a platform to create profiles, discover matches, search with filters, and communicate with each other.
 Built with React Native and Expo, this application offers a comprehensive solution for finding compatible roommates.

 ## Features
 - **Profile Creation**: Create and edit user profiles with preferences